ianromanick/intel-newsletter/README.md

 This repository contains (or will contain) scans of my personal collection of various Intel employee publications.

+These publications were discussed in a [YouTube video](https://youtu.be/gDaM1fcRxQ4).

 My collection includes:

 - Intel Pacesetter: